vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 Here, a larger lookahead is required, which can either be enabled by a larger discretization timestep (and sacrifice performance by doing so) or via non-uniform discretization which seems to sacrifice less performance in the experiments I made here.

 I think this can be partially explained by the fact that a longer discretization step can be seen as a lowpass filter on the control signal, thereby disallowing high frequency actions{% include sidenote.html text='This is an idea that I need to devote some more time to.
 Intuitively it feels right to say that a given discretization allows actions only below some frequency.
 There should be some connection between system performance and possible control frequency.'%}.
-If we have a system that requres high frequency actions sometimes, this non-uniform discretization is helpful.
+If we have a system that requires high frequency actions sometimes, this non-uniform discretization is helpful.

 Of course this also means that since we only allow high frequency actions at the start of the prediction window, there must be some approach that outperforms ours if we need a high frequency action later in the prediction window.